Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 The Full Exemption List

-• Health and Care Worker visa applicants and their dependants, only if the application is made under the Health and Care Worker route with an eligible Standard Occupational Classification (SOC) code confirmed on the Certificate of Sponsorship
+• Health and Care Worker visa applicants and eligible dependants where the application is made under that route

-• Indefinite Leave to Remain (ILR) and settlement applicants, no IHS at the settlement stage
+• Indefinite Leave to Remain and settlement applicants

 • Visitors applying for entry clearance of 6 months or less

-• Applicants under the EU Settlement Scheme (Appendix EU), now largely closed to new applicants
+• Applicants under the EU Settlement Scheme, where eligible

-• Irish nationals, not subject to immigration control, treated the same as British nationals
+• Irish nationals who are not subject to immigration control

 • Diplomats and members of visiting armed forces